top of page

 • “Dropp[ing] in and out': Mental Health, Marriage, Motherhood and Education, c.1960-1975', Workshop, ‘Women and Mental Illness in Post-war Britain’, University of Warwick, 13 - 14 April 2023.

-• 'Maternal Mental Illness within the BBC's 'Play For Today' series', BBC Play For Today Viewing Group, 22 April 2023.
+• 'Maternal Mental Illness Within the BBC's 'Play For Today' Series', BBC Play For Today Viewing Group, 22 April 2023.

-• 'Turning Women's History into Policy', Broadly Conceived Reproductive Network and Reading Group, Birkbeck, University of London and London School of Hygiene and Tropical Medicine, 28 June 2023.
+• 'Turning Women's History Into Policy', Broadly Conceived Reproductive Network and Reading Group, Birkbeck, University of London and London School of Hygiene and Tropical Medicine, 28 June 2023.

 bottom of page